marcua/datools/docs/index.rst

-Welcome to Data tools's documentation!
+Welcome to the `datools` documentation!
 ======================================

 .. toctree::